 Viewing this plant in-person?
 Look for these defining characteristics:

 About Our Collection

 John (“Jack”) Alexander III has introduced other notable lilac cultivars, including ‘Foxy Lady’ and ‘Purple Haze’.

 Lilac Sunday (the event) was established in 1908.
-Some years it attracts more than thirty thousand visitors.
+In good-weather years, more than thirty thousand visitors attend the annual event.

 - Living Specimens